 Our dedicated team of husbandry specialists work closely with our local veterinarian to ensure not only physical health, but mental health as well.
 Animals enjoy hours of enrichment and training with specialized staff.
 If we observe that a particular animal could use a break from being around guests, we are happy to move them to a temporary house in our backroom to give them a quiet space to relax or nap.
 Our specialized team members as well as our guest services team members keep an eye on each enclosure throughout the day to ensure all guests are interacting with the animals properly.
 Some animals, like Stormin’ Normin the Sulcata Tortoise, enjoys walks around the facility with one of our team members.
 As SeaQuest is our animals’ homes, we work diligently to ensure each of our animals are happy and comfortable in their home.

 Question: Are the animals overfed or underfed?

 While we do allow guests to feed a variety of different animals, the amount of food given each day is closely monitored.
 Only a specific total amount of food is given out each day for each area.
 On busier days, our food portions are smaller and on slower days they are larger, ensuring the animals receive the same amount of food each day.
 Depending on the species and their sleep cycles, all animals are offered food either before we open or after we close to supplement their diet.
 During this time, we further supplement their food with vitamins.

 Question: Do the animals get UVA / UVB exposure?

 All of our diurnal animals have enclosures equipped with UVA/UVB lighting that replicates sunlight.
-Many of our animals also enjoying going outside with one of our team members to enjoy some time in the sun either before or after operating hours.

 We hope these have answered some of your questions regarding the care and welfare of our animals.
 But the best way to truly know about SeaQuest is to come and see for yourself!
 We look forward to seeing you!